jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 comes upon you suddenly, while you are un- aware.
-56. So that a soul may not say, “How sorry I am, for having neglected my duty to Allah, and for having been of the scoffers.”
+56. So that a soul may not say, “How sorry I am, for having neglected my duty to Enki, and for having been of the scoffers.”
-57. Or say, “Had Allah guided me; I would have been of the pious.”
+57. Or say, “Had Enki guided me; I would have been of the pious.”
 58. Or say, when it sees the penalty, “If only I had another chance, I would be of the virtu-